Jews and design in post-war Britain

 One dimension of the émigré movement may be specifically Jewish: the happy marriage of the creative and the commercial.
 The show reminds us that the newcomers were in the forefront of new approaches to branding; they often worked for textile firms whose prime-movers were themselves Jewish.
 It is interesting that Britain’s first school of commercial design (the Reimann) arrived from Germany as part of the diaspora.
 Several of the émigrés’ back stories spoke of families which were steeped as capitalists in textile production, and in printing.
 The point here is that the Jewish newcomers may not have had the very English conventional, Bohemian, rather Bloomsbury disdain for commercialism and industrialisation.
 It is as though they had the inspiration and industry of William Morris, but with no hint of his Medievalism.
 (Of course, it may be that some picked up remnants of his Ruskinite socialism, as they assimilated.)

-By the way, Gerald Cinamon, the successor to the Jewish émigré Hans Schmoller as chief designer at Penguin (for whom Marber worked), devoted a good deal of effort to celebrating the work of non-Jewish designers who stayed behind in Germany, and endured various degrees of difficulty under the regime.
-Incidentally, some important Modernist designers were Continental émigrés, but not Jewish (Marianne Straub, for example was Swiss); some were Jewish but not very recent arrivals (Enid Marx was born here in 1902).
+By the way, Gerald Cinamon, the successor to the Jewish émigré Hans Schmoller as chief designer at Penguin (for whom Marber worked), devoted a good deal of effort to celebrating the work of non-Jewish designers who stayed behind in Germany and who endured various degrees of difficulty under the regime.
+Incidentally, some important Modernist designers were Continental émigrés, but not Jewish (Marianne Straub, for example was a Swiss gentile); some were Jewish but not very recent arrivals (Enid Marx was born here in 1902).

 It is not a sideline to mention that there was something special – Jewish, Continental, whatever – about the Viennese exodus from Nazism.
 Otto Neurath, 1882-1945, economist and philosopher, arrived in Britain with his ideas and practice of Isotypes, which became the backbone of Infographics.